chuckreynolds/WPFBOGP/readme.txt

 == Upgrade Notice ==
 = 2.0.2 =
-Fixes bug that would display a PHP warning with debug mode turned on.
+Fixes bug that caused a PHP warning to display and also fixes bugs with plugins not functioning properly when using content filters.

 = 2.0.1 =
 Bug fixes for HTTPS/SSL pages, SEO plugins, force fallback images and more.